jpnsingh/olh-config-bcbsa-shell/README.md

     mongoimport --db bcbsa-shell-dev --collection groups --file groups.json
     ```
-    ###### The json files i.e. "roles.json" and "groups.json" can be located under db directory in the root of the application
-    ###### Open the terminal and navigate to the db directory before running these commands
+    ###### NOTE: The json files i.e. "roles.json" and "groups.json" can be located under db directory in the root of the application.
+Open the terminal and navigate to the db directory before running these commands

 2. In case if the modified data needs to be backed up further in future do following: